Sivnerof/HackThisSite/Steganography/Level-3/README.md

 Viewing the metadata leads nowhere, neither does viewing the strings in the file.
 There's no files hidden inside that can be extracted.
 The hint we're given is really good though.
 It tells us to look carefully, so the hidden data is there and we're looking at it.
 We just need a way of viewing this differently.

-The hint is really suggesting that this challenge involves [bit plane stegonagraphy](https://www.youtube.com/watch?v=KBfYpvN2aJQ "Crytography For Everybody YoutTube Video About Bit Plane Stego").
-We can view all 32 bit planes of this image by using online tools like [StegOnline](https://stegonline.georgeom.net/image "Image Stegonagraphy Tool From George O").
+The hint is really suggesting that this challenge involves [bit plane steganography](https://www.youtube.com/watch?v=KBfYpvN2aJQ "Crytography For Everybody YoutTube Video About Bit Plane Stego").
+We can view all 32 bit planes of this image by using online tools like [StegOnline](https://stegonline.georgeom.net/image "Image Steganography Tool From George O").

-Navigating to the [StegOnline](https://stegonline.georgeom.net/image "Image Stegonagraphy Tool From George O") webpage we should see an area to drag our image.
+Navigating to the [StegOnline](https://stegonline.georgeom.net/image "Image Steganography Tool From George O") webpage we should see an area to drag our image.

 ![StegOnline HomePage](./steg-online-homepage.png "StegOnline Homepage")